 To put it bluntly, it is a directive to be allowed to die.
-A person that signs a living will is declaring that they be allowed to die if certain facts are present.
-In Louisiana, euthanasia is illegal.
-Certain elements have to all be met before a living will becomes effective.
-The required elements are as follows:
+Someone who signs a living will is declaring that they be allowed to die if certain facts are present – barring euthanasia, which is illegal in Louisiana.

-- This injury, disease or illness must be certified to be a terminal and irreversible condition by two (2) physicians (one of whom is the treating physician of that person) who have personally examined the person
+- This injury, disease or illness must be certified to be a terminal and irreversible condition by two physicians (one of whom is the treating physician of that person) who have personally examined the person.

-- The physicians must determine that my death will occur whether or not life-sustaining procedures are utilized; and
+- The physicians must determine that death will occur whether or not life-sustaining procedures are utilized.

-A person interested in executing a living will, powers of attorney and a will, should consult an experienced estate planning attorney.
+A person interested in creating a living will, powers of attorney and a will, should consult an experienced estate planning attorney.
 You can reach out to ours at Losavio & DeJean, LLC, The Louisiana Elder Law Firm for the help you need with your living will.